Bryn Athyn Cathedral: History

 The cathedral was constructed from 1913 to 1919.
 The cathedral's initial design was by the Boston architecture firm of Ralph Adams Cram.
 The planning of the cathedral began under the direction of William Fredrick Pendleton, the bishop of the church, and John Pitcairn Jr., president of the Pittsburgh Plate Glass Company (now PPG Industries), who was the major benefactor donating the property and much of the funds to construct the cathedral.

 Raymond Pitcairn, John Pitcairn's son, became involved with the project and worked with the firm of Ralph Adams Cram.
 As time passed, the architecture firm became less involved with the work, leaving Raymond Pitcairn in charge.
 Pitcairn realized that the workers and artisans working on the cathedral should be directly employed by the church and that creative changes by artists and builders working together which happen during the design process should be nurtured rather than thwarted.
 This led to some very unorthodox construction practices.
 For example, rather than relying on blueprints and plans, almost every aspect of the design was made into scale models where Pitcairn and the workers could study, review and embellish their ideas before actually constructing them.

 Another aspect of the cathedral which is unusual is that asymmetries and irregularities were planned into the building as it was built.
-This is largely the result of Raymond Pitcairn's attendance at a 1915 lecture by William Goodyear who stated that irregularities and asymmetries in medieval buildings were not errors but were carefully planned in the structures.
+This is largely the result of Raymond Pitcairn's attendance at a 1915 lecture by William Henry Goodyear who stated that irregularities and asymmetries in medieval buildings were not errors but were carefully planned in the structures.

 The stained glass windows of Bryn Athyn Cathedral are worthy of note.
 The medieval method of creating stained glass, namely of melting various pigment and metallic oxides into the glass itself and then having a glass blower create a disk of glass with varying degrees of thickness and brightness, was revived.
 The first glass was blown in 1922 and the last was created in the 1940s, however all the windows themselves were not completed until the 1960s.
 The windows are essentially of three designs: